Frequently Asked Questions

 Q: What are the requirements for admission to the Hunter MA Program?

-A: There are 6 requirements a prospective student must fulfill for him/her to be considered for admission:
+A: There are 7 requirements that a prospective student must fulfill for him/her to be considered for admission:

 - BA / BS - A student must hold a bachelor's degree from a regionally accredited institution, comparable in standard and content to a bachelor's degree from Hunter College.
 International students or those who have taken all or part of their undergraduate education in a country where English is not the native language are required to take the TOEFL examination, and achieve a score of 550 or better on the paper based test (PBT) or 213 on the computer based test (CBT).